Today Plan Reserve {{ stageMarker }}

 How to Use This Tool:

 1. Choose Planning preset and Diaper size.
-The preset fills a common starting pattern, while the size controls the default daily-use estimate and the size guidance table.
+The preset fills a common starting setup, and the size supplies the built-in daily-use and fit guidance values.

 3. Set Diapers per day, Planning period, Diapers per pack, Pack price, and Diapers on hand.
-These fields drive the monthly use, cost per diaper, stock runway, and buy-now pack count.
+These fields drive monthly diapers, stock runway, cost per diaper, and the buy-now pack count.

-4. Open Advanced for Mess and growth buffer, weekly extras, reserve days, reorder lead time, discounts, tax or shipping add-ons, and currency.
+4. Open Advanced when you need a better real-world plan.
+Add a mess and growth buffer, weekly extras, reserve days, reorder lead time, subscription discount, tax or shipping add-on, and the currency label used for display.

 Interpreting Results:

-• Cost per diaper uses net pack price after any discount and tax or shipping add-on.
+• Cost per diaper uses the net pack price after discount and percentage add-ons, then divides by the pack count.

-• Size fit check flags weight-range mismatches, but leaks, waistband marks, and leg gaps can override a chart range.
+• Size fit check flags weight-range mismatches, but real leak and comfort signs still matter.

 Technical Details: